Overview of information privacy in Australia

 The right of non-disclosure is limited, depending on the type of conviction, who the recipient of the information is and where they are located.

 If the spent conviction is for a Commonwealth offence, an individual does not have to disclose it to any person wherever they are located in Australia or to any Commonwealth or state authority located in a foreign country.

 If the spent conviction is for a state or foreign offence, an individual does not have to disclose it to any person located in an Australian external territory or Jervis Bay Territory.
 A person does not have to disclose the spent conviction to any Commonwealth authority located in a state, territory or overseas.

-Complaints of breaches of the Commonwealth Spent Convictions Scheme may be made to the Australian Information Commissioner (see ‘Contacts’ at the end of this chapter).
+Complaints of breaches of the Commonwealth Spent Convictions Scheme may be made to the Australian Information Commissioner.

 Exclusions under the scheme